 Freedom to Lead International

-My “Yes” to Freedom to Lead International® (FTL) came in 2001 after very first FTL leadership module delivery presentation in India.
+My “Yes” to Freedom to Lead International® (FTL) came in 2001 after very first FTL leadership module delivery presentation in South Asia.
 On the flight home, I looked at my husband Doug and said, “I’ve just seen our future and it will be with Freedom to Lead.”

 What was it about this FTL experience that resonated in me?
 It was watching leaders respond to Jesus’ example of leadership.
 It was watching my husband’s skills as a pastor and ethnomusicologist merge together.
 It was working with indigenous musicians to create songs that captured those ‘aha’ moments in the materials that were being taught.
 And later, it was imagining the potential of investing in FTL’s The Garden Project for women.